johnson-li/johnson-li.github.io/_pages/readings.md

 Papers
 ===

- - Internet Anycast: Performance, Problems and Potential  *- SIGCOMM 18*
+ - Internet Anycast: Performance, Problems and Potential
+ - Leveraging Interconnections for Performance: The Serving Infrastructure of a Large CDN

 Books
 ===